umbertotechnopreneur/glassBrowser/README.md

 Some random ideas that someone could come up and fix:

  - Support dark/light theme, there is a button in the toolbar but does nothing
+ - Add the possibility to add an iframe or whatever and see your live site for demo?
+ - Navigation anyone?
+I will add back/next button I think, but their functionality is linked to the one above.
  - If I had any other idea I will write here...

 I keep it as basic as possible using only CSS.